 One huge draw of staying in the 7th is that you have the opportunity to stay somewhere with a view of the Eiffel Tower, which is especially beautiful at night.
 You also don’t have to make a special trip down to visit it, and you can just stroll on over at your leisure.

-🥐 Insider tip: If you do go, I personally recommend skipping out on going to the top.
-If you want a nice view of Paris it might be worthwhile, but I just think it’s a bit of a tourist trap, and not worth the time and money.
+🥐 Insider tip: If you do go to the Eiffel Tower, I *personally* recommend skipping out on going to the top.
+If you want a nice view of Paris it might be worthwhile, but I think it’s a bit of a tourist trap, and not worth the time or money.
 Instead, head to Poilâne or Tapisserie Motte Picquet for some baked goodies, and bring it to the Champ de Mars to enjoy with a free and equally beautiful view of the Eiffel Tower.

 The 7th is definitely going to be one of the best Paris neighborhoods to stay in for a quieter experience, which might be exactly the right choice.
 Sometimes it’s a hassle to come back to your hotel and have the whole neighborhood be awake and buzzing!
 If you want that bit of separation, and don’t mind paying for the quiet and luxury of the 7th, I highly recommend it.